sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-deploy-folder.md

 # Configuration - Inventory - Operations - Deploy Folder

+Deploying objects includes to transfer them to a Controller.
+This applies to objects such as Workflows and Job Resources available from the *Controller* system folder.

-The *Configuration->Inventory* view offers the operation to deploy a single object, see [Configuration - Inventory - Operations - Deploy Object](/configuration-inventory-operations-deploy-object), and to deploy objects from folders.
+The *Configuration->Inventory* view offers deploying a single object, see [Configuration - Inventory - Operations - Deploy Object](/configuration-inventory-operations-deploy-object), and  deploying objects from folders.

 When deploying objects from folders using the related *Deploy* operation from the folder's 3-dots action menu, a pop-up window will be displayed like this: